tlively/feature-detection/proposals/feature-detection/Overview.md

 | negated | u8             |
 | name    | [`name`][name] |

-Predicates are in disjunctive normal form, so they are satisfied if any of their component `feature_set`s are satisfied.
-A `feature_set` is satisfied if all of its component `feature`s are satisfied.
+Predicates are conjunctions of possibly-negated features, so they are satisfied if all of their component `feature`s are satisfied.
 A `feature` is satisfied if its `negated` field is 0 and the host supplies the feature or if its `negated` field is 1 and the host does not supply the feature.
 A `feature` is malformed if its `negated` field has any value besides 0 or 1.

 [name]: https://webassembly.github.io/spec/core/binary/values.html#names